Rogue River, Oregon: History

-The settlement was known as "Woodville" for many years, but was changed to "Rogue River" about 1912.
+In 1912, the town was renamed City of Rogue River.
 The Woodville post office operated from 1876 until 1912, when the name was changed to Rogue River.

 Geography and climate

 The city of Rogue River is in western Jackson County, on the north side of the Rogue River.
 Interstate 5 passes through the south side of the city, running along the north bank of the river.
 Access is from Exit 48 (Depot Street).
 I-5 leads west (northbound) 9 mi to Grants Pass and southeast 20 mi to Medford, the Jackson county seat.

 According to the United States Census Bureau, the city of Rogue River has a total area of 0.97 sqmi, all of it land.